tonedefdev/terracreds/README.md

 - [x] MacOS (Keychain)
 - [x] Linux (ksecretservice or gnome-keyring)

-*The Linux version is currently in development.
-If you'd like to support the project please feel free to submit a PR*

 ## Windows Install via Chocolatey
 The fastest way to install `terracreds` on Windows is via our Chocolatey package:
 ```bash